New Administrative Capital: Oblisco Capitale

 The Oblisco Capitale is a planned and approved skyscraper set to be inaugurated in 2030.
-It is designed by the Egyptian architectural design firm IDIA in the form of a Pharaonic obelisk, and once finished, it will be the tallest building in the world at a height of 1000 m, surpassing the world's tallest tower, Burj Khalifa, as well as the currently stalled Jeddah Tower which will also surpass the Burj Khalifa.
+It is designed by the Egyptian architectural design firm IDIA in the form of a Pharaonic obelisk, and if built, it would be the tallest building in the world at a height of 1000 m, surpassing the world's tallest tower, Burj Khalifa.

 Transportation

 The Cairo Light Rail Transit (abbreviated LRT) connects Cairo to the New Administrative Capital.
 The line starts at Adly Mansour Station at Al Salam City on Cairo Metro Line 3, and splits into two branches at Badr City.
 One runs northward, parallel to the Cairo Ring Road, to 10th of Ramadan City, while the other turns south towards the New Administrative Capital.
 Intermediate cities along the train's route include Obour, Shorouk, and Mostaqbal.

-In addition, a monorail line under construction will connect Giza to the new capital passing through Cairo.
+In addition, a monorail line under construction will connect Cairo to the new capital, with connections to the Cairo Metro and the Cairo LRT.

-In January 2021, Egypt signed a contract with Siemens to construct a high speed rail line that extends from the northern Mediterranean city of El Alamein to Ain Sokhna city on the red sea passing through the new capital and Alexandria.
+In January 2021, Egypt signed a contract with Siemens to construct a high speed rail line that extends from the northern Mediterranean city of El Alamein to Ain Sokhna city on the Red Sea passing through the new capital and Alexandria.
 The 450 km line is expected to be finished by 2023.
 Later phases of the 1750 km high speed network will connect the new capital with cities as far as Aswan in the south of Egypt.

 The New Administrative Capital will be served by the new Capital International Airport.
 The airport includes a passenger terminal with a current capacity of 300 passengers per hour, eight parking spaces for aircraft, 45 service and administrative buildings, an air control tower and a 3650 m runway suitable for receiving large aircraft, equipped with lighting and automatic landing systems.
 The airport has an area of 16 km2 and is expected to partially ease the pressure on Cairo International Airport and Sphinx International Airport.

+Criticism

+Social inequality

+Many have criticized the city for being designed primarily for the upper classes rather than the middle and lower classes.
+This is not the first time the Egyptian government has attempted to build cities outside the Nile Delta and Valley to alleviate the overpopulation of Cairo.
+However, previous attempts have failed in their mission due to these cities being marketed to the upper-middle and upper classes.
+The high prices of the housing units made them unaffordable for the majority of the population, resulting in many of the units remaining unsold.

+Economic impact

+The Egyptian government's ability to finance the project has been put into question.
+Although president Abdel Fattah El-Sisi stated that "the state won't pay a penny" for the new capital, funds from the public coffers continue to flow into building the capital, adding to that the loans the government has acquired to fund the project, which has significantly increased the national debt and driven high inflation.